attak001/attak001/README.md

 * Ensure you have <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html"> Billing alerts</a> set to avoid having surprise

-* If you are using AWS networking, make sure you have a good IP Plan and a good BGP assignment plan
+* If you are using AWS networking, make sure you have a good IP Plan and a good BGP assignment plan and look into IPv6 as we will soon need it :)